A Study of Commonsense Reasoning over Visual Object Properties: Benchmark Construction

-\textbf{Benchmark Composition and Analysis.} ORBIT integrates the images, questions, and final ground truth answers in a dataset containing 1,080 questions about 360 high-quality images of photographic, animated, and AI-generated types in equal proportions.
-Figure~\ref{fig:benchmark_compostion} visualizes the distribution of questions in ORBIT on the property of the object and the dimensions of the complexity of reasoning.
-The overall distribution across object properties is relatively balanced.
-We observe a larger portion of taxonomic over physical questions in the direct recognition category, and similarly, slightly more relational than functional questions in the inference category.
-Curiously, when creating counterfactual questions, annotators prioritized physical and taxonomic over relational and functional knowledge.
-We also estimated the benchmark difficulty for humans by asking two new annotators to answer 90 questions about 30 random images from ORBIT, split across reasoning levels and object properties.
-Their overall accuracy of 74\% and an annotator agreement of 68\% indicate that while the task is challenging for humans, they answer most questions correctly.
+\textbf{Benchmark Composition and Analysis.} \first\ integrates the images, questions, and final ground truth answers in a dataset containing 1,080 questions about 360 high-quality images of photographic, animated, and AI-generated types in equal proportions.
+The overall distribution across object properties is relatively balanced (\cref{fig:benchmark_compostion}).
+We observe a larger share of taxonomic than physical questions in the direct recognition category, and, similarly, slightly more relational than functional questions in the inference category.
+Curiously, when creating counterfactual questions, annotators prioritized physical and taxonomic over relational and functional knowledge. \Cref{tab:reasoningcompelxity_questions} shows examples of \first\ questions at different reasoning levels.
+Meanwhile, \second\ comprises 2,122 comparison questions generated from merged image pairs, with the count difference ranging from 1 to 9.
+Notably, 80\% of the \second~comparisons fall within a difference of 1–4, which is mathematically expected.\footnote{Small differences are combinatorially more numerous in the bounded range [0, 10] (diff=1 yields 10 pairs vs. only 2 for diff=9).} Regardless, our analysis is unaffected, as we report per-difference results across the full range.
+The most common question pairs in \second\ involve direct recognition of an object's taxonomic~(56.7\%) or physical~(22.1\%) properties~(see \cref{fig:orbit_compare_statistic} for details).

+We finally estimated the \first\ difficulty for humans by asking two new participants to answer 90 questions about 30 random images from \first, split across reasoning levels and object properties.
+Their overall accuracy of 74\% indicates that while the task is challenging for humans, they answer most questions correctly.